Shuroo

-The Lookout (שורו, translit.
-Shuroo) is a 1990 Israeli comedy film directed by Savi Gabizon.
+Shuroo is a 1990 Israeli comedy film directed by Savi Gabizon.
 It stars Moshe Ivgy, Moshe Ferster, and Keren Mor.
 The film is about a "small-time con man who becomes a guru".
 Critically acclaimed, it won the Ophir Award for Best Film and garnered numerous Best Actor awards for Ivgy at the Israeli Academy Awards and Haifa Film Festival.
 It was submitted by Israel to the Academy Awards.

 Plot

-Asher Yeshuron (Moshe Ivgi), a failed businessman, lacks integrity but is charismatic, is trying to promote the sales of his book, "To Drive Out the Crow."
-His life changes when he was a guest on a TV show, after being deemed by a cult to be a spiritual leader.
+Asher Yeshuron (Moshe Ivgi), a charismatic but failed businessman who lacks integrity, is trying to promote the sales of his book, "To Drive Out the Crow."
+His life changes when he is a guest on a TV show, after being deemed by a cult to be a spiritual leader.
 Inside the cult, there are betrayals, secrets, and passions.
 The film unfolds the story of people seen as typical Tel Avivians of the eighties and nineties.